-I kept seeing people asking what word of the year everyone has chosen all around social media and I have to admit, I just kept scrolling.
+A New Year was approaching and I kept seeing people ask what word of the year everyone was choosing.
+It was everywhere.
+On social media, in newsletters, blog posts… just everywhere.
+I have to admit, I just kept scrolling.
 I hadn’t heard a word yet that I felt was right.

-I was pretty convinced that I would hear a word and it would just feel right.
+I was waiting.
+Hoping that I would hear a word and it would just feel right.
 You know, that “YES!
 This is it!” feeling?
 That’s honestly how I’ve been choosing a guiding word in past years.

 Then I got to thinking, maybe intentionally setting a word is a lot better than letting one come to you.
 It should still feel right, no doubt, but just maybe, being intentional about it will yield far greater results than if I let it happen.

-Now, let me back up for a moment for those of you just coming into this whole “word of the year” thing.
+Now, let me back up for a moment for those of you just coming into this whole “choosing a guiding word of the year” thing.

 What is it?
 It’s pretty simple actually.
 Many people choose to intentionally select a word that will be their life theme in the New Year.
 It essentially encompasses or guides how they approach the upcoming year.
 It also often challenges people to strive towards personal growth as well.

-My word for last year was “growth” and let me just say, the amount of personal growth I’ve experienced this year was enough to leave me breathless.
-I’ve grown in ways I never thought possible, in areas I didn’t know I needed, and in situations I never imagined.
+My word in 2018 was “growth” and let me just say, the amount of personal growth I experienced that year was enough to leave me breathless.
+I grew in ways I never thought possible, in areas I didn’t know I needed, and in situations I never imagined.

 And while some of it’s been a challenge, I wouldn’t undo anything.
 It’s been absolutely life-changing.

-This year, my word for my personal life is “change”.
-I know that may seem weird to a lot of people, but it’s what I am striving towards, and it’s what I’m preparing for.
-There’s a lot of changes I want to make and we also have a lot of changes coming up this year.
-I want to start preparing for it now.
+In 2019, my word for my personal life was “change”.
+I needed some changes in my life so it’s what I was striving towards, and it’s what I was preparing for.
+Not only were there lot of changes I wanted to make but we also had a lot of changes coming up that I wanted to be prepared for.

 So what’s your word of the year?
 If you haven’t chosen one yet, then you’ve definitely come to the right place!
 Keep reading for tips to finding your word plus I’ve got a list of 150 word of the year ideas for you below!